ankitacoder3/ANKITACODER3/README.md

 ### Hello there 👋
 ### This is Ankita.
-### A final year Computer Science Engineering Student.
+### A Software Engineer, who completed B.Tech. in Computer Science Engineering, in the year 2024.

 ### ⚡ Artificial Intelligence - Machine Learning and Augmented Reality - Virtual Reality enthusiast.